KiraResari/ceal-chronicler-f/Protocol.md

   - [x] These names have to be unique
 - [x] Points in time can be added before or after any other point in time
 - [x] Points in time can be deleted
-  - [ ] If an event happens at a point in time, that point can't be deleted
+  - [ ] If something happens at a point in time, that point can't be deleted
-    - [ ] There is a functionality that allows skipping to the event in question
+    - [ ] There is a functionality that allows skipping to whatever blocks the deletion
   - [x] If there is only a single point in time, that point in time can't be deleted
 - [x] Points in time can't be re-ordered

+## Incidents

+- [ ] Incidents can be created at points in time
+- [ ] Incidents can be renamed
+- [ ] Incidents can be deleted

 ### Characters Overview